Definitions and Laws of Vector Algebra:

 4. Two vectors are equal only if they have the same magnitude and direction.
 This condition can be described mathematically as follows:

-Vector is equal to vector only when
+Vector is equal to vector

 5. When two or more vectors are added together, the resulting vector is called the resultant.